cdmdotnet/Manatee.Trello/README.md

 ### Building

 During development, building within Visual Studio should be fine.

-There is a build script in the root directory, but I use that for CI and to generate Nuget packages.
+To run the tests, you'll need to store your user token in an environment variable called `TRELLO_USER_TOKEN`.

 ### Code style and maintenance